 Curry Village has canvas tents with beds, log cabins and a small lodge housing 18 individual rooms with private bathrooms.
 We stayed in the lodge portion of the village.
 Our friends stayed in a log cabin.
 If we were to return, we would stay in a log cabin for more privacy – the cabins are further away from the cafeteria and tents.

-Yosemite Valley Lodge: We would definitely stay here again.
-It was not too pricey like the Majestic Yosemite Hotel (formerly known as the Ahwahnee Hotel) and we loved its proximity to the popular hikes.
+Yosemite Valley Lodge: We stayed here for 2 nights after Half Dome Village.
+This hotel is not as pricey as the Majestic Yosemite Hotel (formerly known as the Ahwahnee Hotel).
+We loved its proximity to the popular hikes.
 Although still a rustic feel, it had more of a “hotel” feel than Half Dome Village as the rooms and grounds were more private.
 I recommend reserving the Family Room which is larger in size and has a balcony.

 Majestic Yosemite Hotel: we didn’t stay here, but we did go for the Sunday brunch.
 It is the nicest hotel in Yosemite Park (although overpriced in my opinion).
 We rode to the hotel on our bikes and had a lovely buffet brunch, walked the grounds, and continued our ride on to Yosemite Falls.

 My friend Derk and I were training for the NY Marathon so we did a 20-mile training run.
 We ran by the most magical views of nature I have ever seen.
 I even saw a coyote!
+This run was the best run of my life, second to the NY Marathon.
 To read about my NY Marathon experience, click here.

 Are you ready to plan your Yosemite family vacation?
 It truly is beautiful beyond description.
 The pictures don’t convey what you will feel when you are there in person.
 You will be grateful to experience the wonder of this national park.
 Whether you are a California resident who has never visited or are coming from a different part of the world, Yosemite National Park will exceed your expectations.